Rotekoppen/dtune/README.md

  - Queue
  - Preloading for smoother playback
  - Short, (you can read the entire source code under 5 minutes)
+ - Almost discordjs independant, requires only a voiceChannel object to join

 # Installation